Mutueye/vite-vue3-scaffold/README.md

-    'stylelint-config-recommended-vue/scss', // add overrides for .Vue files 'stylelint-config-recess-order', // use the recess order for properties 'stylelint-config-css-modules', // configure for CSS Modules methodology 'stylelint-config-prettier', // turn off any rules that conflict with Prettier ],
+    'stylelint-config-recommended-vue/scss', // add overrides for .Vue files 'stylelint-config-recess-order', // use the recess order for properties 'stylelint-config-css-modules', // configure for CSS Modules methodology
+    // stylelint v15 nologner need stylelint-config-prettier
+    // 'stylelint-config-prettier', // turn off any rules that conflict with Prettier ],
   rules: {
     'rule-empty-line-before': null,